Jose Raya standing next to a crate bearing his name

 California or bust

 After his stint in Chicago, Jose set off for California with his newly acquired English skills to help him navigate his future.
 Having grown up on a farm in Mexico, he began looking for work in agriculture because it made sense.
 Jose found a seasonal job with a honeydew grower during his first summer in California.
 After the honeydew harvest was completed, Jose was hired by another local farmer, Neill Mitchell.
 For a few years, Jose worked winters with the Mitchell family and summers at the honeydew farm.
 Over time, the Mitchell family began to notice that there was something special about Jose.
 They noticed his strong work ethic and how the rest of the team seemed to respect him.
-Sandy Mitchell Neill’s wife, recalls, “We saw what a great guy he was, so Neill gave him more responsibility.”
+Sandra Mitchell, Neill’s wife, recalls, “We saw what a great guy he was, so Neill gave him more responsibility.”

 Jose Raya in his Yuba City orchard